The Human in the Data initiative focuses on the ubiquity of Big Data and algorithmic decision making in every major sector in our world.

 Experts from different fields apply sophisticated algorithms to extract insights from data sets, and expectations are high that these insights will aid decision making in areas such as health, food, energy, education, environment and social policy.
 The use of quantitative data for decision-making has 19th-century roots, but in the 20th and 21st centuries, new technology has enabled more complex collection and application of large datasets.
 When represented by numbers and numerical proxies, individuals and social relationships are abstracted and obscured to both researchers and end users.
 Yet data is used to explain, predict, and direct human behavior and define research agendas.
 Join us as we seek to critically engage with the humanistic dimensions of this significant cultural shift.

-Beginning in 2016, the IAS, in partnership with the UMN Informatics Institute and Research Computing, began a joint project originally called Where is the Human in the Data?
-The partnership has since expanded to include the Digital Arts, Sciences, & Humanities (DASH) program and the UMN Libraries, and is now known simply as the Human in the Data.
-This project works through joint efforts to bring to the forefront the efforts undertaken by the humanities and social sciences in large data projects.
-These have included bringing in speakers as part of public events at least annually, as well as providing summer fellowships for graduate student research.
+In partnership with UMN Informatics Institute, Research Computing, and the University of Minnesota Libraries / Liberal Arts Technologies and Innovation Services (LATIS), this program works to bring to the forefront the efforts undertaken by the humanities and social sciences in large data projects.
+These have included bringing in speakers as part of public events, as well as providing summer fellowships to support graduate student research.

 We invite applications for graduate student summer fellowships in the amount of $7,000 each to fund research on the humanistic implications of data and its use in one of five MnDRIVE areas of concentration: robotics, global food, environment, brain conditions, or cancer clinical trials.
 This fellowship is intended to fund non-traditional scholarship and engagement work that might not normally fit within standard disciplinary graduate research.
 Students in the humanities, arts, and humanistic social sciences are particularly encouraged to apply.
 Eight fellows will be selected.